-Our operations are divided into two operating segments-"Technology Development" and "Product and License".
+Our operations are divided into two operating segments-"Technology Development" and "Products and Licensing".

 The Technology Development segment provides applied research to customers in our areas of focus.
 Our engineers and scientists collaborate with our network of government, academic and industry experts to identify technologies and ideas with promising market potential.
-We then compete to win fee-forservice contracts from government agencies and industrial customers who seek innovative solutions to practical problems that require new technology.
+We then compete to win fee-for-service contracts from government agencies and industrial customers who seek innovative solutions to practical problems that require new technology.
 The Technology Development segment derives its revenue primarily from services.

-The Product and License segment derives its revenue from product sales, funded product development and technology licenses.
+The Products and Licensing segment derives its revenue from product sales, funded product development and technology licenses.

-Through September 30, 2011, our Chief Executive Officer and his direct reports collectively represented our chief operating decision maker, and they evaluated segment performance based primarily on revenue and operating income or loss.
-The accounting policies of our segments are the same as those described in the summary of significant accounting policies (see Note 1 to our Financial Statements, "Organization and Summary of Significant Accounting Policies," presented in our Annual Report on Form 10-K as filed with the Securities and Exchange Commission on March 31, 2011).
+Through March 31, 2012, our Chief Executive Officer and his direct reports collectively represented our chief operating decision makers, and they evaluated segment performance based primarily on revenue and operating income or loss.
+The accounting policies of our segments are the same as those described in the summary of significant accounting policies (see Note 1 to our Financial Statements, "Organization and Summary of Significant Accounting Policies," presented in our Annual Report on Form 10-K as filed with the Securities and Exchange Commission on March 29, 2012).

-The table below presents revenues and operating income/ (loss) for reportable segments:
+The table below presents revenues and operating loss for reportable segments: